Re-imagining the merchant onboarding experience as a white-label

 Why did we start this?

 Before Youtap Merchant, there was YouPay.
 The YouPay merchant application was designed before my time, and thus there were very few resources on the actual base app.
-After gaining more interest from potential clients, the plan was to re-design and update Youpay into an official Youtap product.
+After gaining interest from a major client, the plan was to re-design and cater towards a wider audience.

 Kickoff

-We began by identifying our end-users and potential clients, prioritising their complex needs and preferences
+Identifying our potential clients, prioritising their complex needs and preferences

-We initiated the start of the project by diving into who our users may be.
-However, on top of the users, we also had to consider who our clients may be as a white-label product and what we could offer them.
-We chose to focus our primary persona on potential clients and their complexity.
+We initiated the start of the project by diving into who our clients may be as a white-label product and what we could offer them.
+We chose to focus on potential clients in different sectors and their complexity.

 Traditional